hwlee0103/vanillajs-momentum2021/README.md

    - add Delete To DO button using event.target. parentElement to know which button is clicked
    - save user input todos ; use local Storage to save on browser ; localStorage only save strings - save array as string - use browser function turn js object to string; JSON.stringify()
+   - load todos from localStorage; using JSON.parse(localStorage.getItem()) ; javascript allows execute function for each item of array; using forEach